191 Ryders Lane

 Eagleton Faculty/Staff Bios

-On Sunday nights, John hosts Music You Can't Hear On The Radio, New Jersey's longest-running radio show of folk music, bluegrass and other American roots music, on WPRB-FM and WPRB.com.He holds a B.A. in Sociology from Brandeis University and a Master's in Public Affairs from Princeton University's Woodrow Wilson School, and was also in the Leadership New Jersey class of 1989.
-John and his wife, Deborah Spitalnik, live in Hunterdon County.
-Their daughter Molly lives in Philadelphia.
+On Sunday evenings, Weingart hosts Music You Can't Hear On The Radio, New Jersey's premiere radio program of folk music, bluegrass and other American roots music, broadcast live on WPRB-FM and www.WPRB.com.
+Weingart holds a B.A. in sociology from Brandeis University and a master's in public affairs from Princeton University's Woodrow Wilson School.